hanishkvc/prgs-docs-spreadsheetkvc/README.md

 	Ex: cfs ; (for setting semicolon as fieldsep)

+	NOTE: If it so happens that the newly defined fieldsep is part of some cell content, then the program will autoquote the corresponding content, if it is not already quoted, when saving to file.

 * ctq|ctextquote theTextQuoteChar

 	set the text quote for the csv file.
+All instances of old textquote char in text cells, will get replaced by the new textquote.

 ##### Other operations